Design Challenge Context

 Ideation

-After defining the user and product pain points, we use many methodologies in the ideation phase to figure out possible design solutions.
-Since this project is collaborating with Google and we hope to connect our App with Google technologies to empower our student community, we conducted product research and decided to use Google Maps and Google Calendar.
+After defining the user and product pain points, we figure out possible design solutions in the ideation phase.
+Aiming to incorporate Google technologies in our App to empower the Columbia student community, we conducted product research and selected Google Maps and Google Calendar.
 In this phase, our team went through the card-sorting, brainstorming sketches of the interface, user-flow exploration, and information architecture of the App.

 Card Sorting